swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Hopefully this gives the MVC fanatics some food for thought.
-A compile to JavaScript language that uses data structures slower than the native ones provided by JavaScript some how ends up globally faster for rich user interfaces.
-To top it off the Om TodoMVC weighs in at 63K gzipped, 3K shy of [Ember.js](http://emberjs.com) gzipped, even though we're including some serious firepower like [core.async](http://github.com/clojure/core.async).
+A compile to JavaScript language that uses data structures slower than the native ones provided by JavaScript some how ends up globally faster than most of the competition for rich user interfaces.
+To top it off the Om TodoMVC with same bells and whistles as everyone else weighs in at 63K gzipped, 3K shy of [Ember.js](http://emberjs.com) gzipped, even though we're including some serious firepower like [core.async](http://github.com/clojure/core.async).

-Chew on that.
 Technical description follows.

 ## How it works